 The vehicles are depolluted and dismantled in a manner that avoids environmental pollution, and the steel, plastic, glass, tyres etc. are recovered for recycling or re-use.

 From the 1st January 2007 onwards owners and operators of ATF’s must issue a certificate of destruction to the registered owner of the ELV.

 If you are the registered owner of a specified vehicle and wish to discard of that vehicle as waste, you are required to deposit that vehicle at an ATF for disposal.

 Vehicles brought to ATF's for disposal should contain all essential components and not have any additional waste included in them.

-There is one ATF within Cork City Council's functional area:
+There are four ATF's within Cork City Council's functional area: